 Coffee is perfect for making compost.
 You can also add it to plants that need more acidic soil, because coffee provides a good amount of elements like copper, potassium, magnesium and phosphorus.
 Likewise, mixing ground coffee beans into carrot and radish seeds is a wonderful help for these foods.

 4. Makes hair shiny

-Coffee can be reused for shinier hair.
+Coffee can be reused to make your hair shinier.
 This can be done by creating a coffee and water solution, just like when you want to make a cup of coffee.
 Do this with cold water, or at least with water that is room temperature.
-Use the solution after washing your hair, letting set for 20 minutes or so.
+Use the solution after washing your hair, letting it sit for 20 minutes or so.
 Then rinse.